KOCH-Engineering/PinPoint_WiFi_Provisioning_via_BLE/README.md

 The chosen board in Arduino IDE is "ESPS3S3 Dev Module" To be able to have enough room for the code, you have to set Tools|Partition Scheme to "Huge APP (3MB No OTA/1MB SPIFFS)"

+When the code has been uploaded to the board the code sends out Serial (115200 baud) data on the COM port on the board

 <!-- GETTING STARTED -->
 ## Getting Started